Gregg Toland: Credit

 In addition to sharing a title card with Toland on Kane — an indication of the high esteem the director held for his cameraman — Welles also gave him a cameo in the film as the reporter who is slow to ask questions when Kane returns from Europe.
-Welles called Toland, "the greatest gift any director—young or old—could ever, ever have.
+Welles called Toland: "the greatest gift any director—young or old—could ever, ever have.
 And he never tried to impress on us that he was performing miracles.
 He just went ahead and performed them.
 I was calling on him to do things only a beginner could be ignorant enough to think anybody could ever do, and there he was, doing them."

-Toland was the subject of an "Annals of Hollywood" article in The New Yorker, "The Cameraman," by Hilton Als (June 19, 2006, p.
+Toland was the subject of an "Annals of Hollywood" article in The New Yorker, "The Cameraman", by Hilton Als (June 19, 2006, p.
 46).

-Other important works
+Other works

 Although Citizen Kane is his most highly regarded achievement, his style was much more varied.
 For The Grapes of Wrath (1940), he took inspiration from Dorothea Lange's photographs, achieving a rare (for Hollywood) gritty and realist look.

 For one of his final projects, Toland turned to Technicolor film.
-Made for Disney, the Song of the South (1946) combined animation with live action in bright, deeply saturated Technicolor.
-In The Best Years of Our Lives (also 1946) his deep focus cinematography served to highlight all the aspects of the characters' lives.
+Made for Disney, Song of the South (1946) combined animation with live action in bright, deeply saturated Technicolor.
+In The Best Years of Our Lives (also 1946), his deep focus cinematography served to highlight all the aspects of the characters' lives.